inducer/gmsh_interop/README.rst

 gmsh_interop is licensed to you under the MIT/X Consortium license:

-Copyright (c) 2009-17 Andreas Klöckner and Contributors.
+Copyright (c) 2009-17 Andreas Kloeckner and Contributors.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation